sharincy/sharincy/README.md

    line number three for example.
 The prefix for the bot is __"c!"__.
    The 9th line indicating that if I type __"c!meow".__ The bot will responds back with line 11th __"Meow".__

-   It was genuinely fun, I smiled while I am creating it.
-This experience helped me understand the structure of how things work.
+   >It was genuinely fun, I smiled while I am creating it.
+This experience helped me understand the structure of how things work :)

  ![cat meow](https://user-images.githubusercontent.com/101504356/161287282-27af6d1b-7d7b-455c-ba96-e2ce0bec8bbc.PNG) ![imitate](https://user-images.githubusercontent.com/101504356/161287930-b3e3cf4f-7a4b-4fa4-ac65-3b1a88090c37.PNG)